fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 * **Variables** are created by the "Set variable" action, and can contain anything.
 You'll use variables all the time for tracking important story information; they're saved when the player saves the game.
   ![](https://lh4.googleusercontent.com/USVYdqMR8iS41xLNj06jp0iM_dypE64xK6nqqx-pmP-wLr--k6gAEX7SnRBBClUSn_xUW6gRHZOC5lFIkpZ1cUtQMNycBpvbYi_Ad_92lf7KvIFnBME8qxDGTXoxh1p36YktOu-L)
 * **Functions** are special operations built into VNKit.
 To call a function, use its name followed by a set of brackets.
-The brackets contain the _parameters_ (values) you want to give to the function.
+The brackets contain the _arguments_ (values) you want to give to the function.
 Examples:

   `round(2.4)` -> This returns 2.